SmokinCaterpillar/pypet/doc/source/tutorial.rst

 `traj.results.summary.firing_rate` and **no** name of any single run will be added.

 So this was our post-processing where we simply collected all firing rates and sorted them into a table.
 You can do much more in the post processing phase.
-You could load all computed data and look at it.
+You can load all computed data and look at it.
-You could even expand the trajectory to trigger a new run phase.
+You can even expand the trajectory to trigger a new run phase.
 Accordingly, you can adaptively and iteratively search the parameter space.
-You can even do this on the fly, while there are still single runs being executed, see :ref:`more-about-postproc`.
+You may even do this on the fly while there are still single runs being executed, see :ref:`more-about-postproc`.

 --------------------------------------